“Students + Deadlines = Coffee. But it’s okay Norwich has you covered.”

 Norwich University of the Arts is part of a large community of creative businesses in the cultural quarter of the city.
 Centred around the pedestrainised St Georges Street Riverside, quirky bars, galleries, cafes and delis add to the welcoming student experience.
 In the Norwich Lanes and across the city students can explore a variety of eateries and bars to suit all interests, moods and styles.

 Dandy horse is a small cafe which caters for cyclists and coffee lovers.
-Situated in one of Norwich’s most vibrant streets- Magadalen Street, its relaxed atmosphere makes it a great social space for students.
+Situated in one of Norwich’s most vibrant streets- Magdalen Street, its relaxed atmosphere makes it a great social space for students.

 Find out more about the Dandy Horse in an interview with its Co-Owner, Matt Lawford and NUA’s Estates Caretaker.